About Paul Mugambi

-Paul Mugambi hails from a humble background.
+Mugambi Paul hails from a humble background.
 He studied at Saint Lucy’s School for the Blind.
 Mugambi had slight problems with his eye sight.
 Later on, he joined S.A High school Thika in 1997.
-He lost his eyesight in October 27th 1997,a Monday 4 37 p.m.
+He lost his eyesight in October 27th 1997,a Monday 4 37 p.m when his eyes were boxed and got wrong medication.
 However, he did not lose his vision of life.
 It was a difficult moment in his life.

-He sat for his KCSE in 2000, and later joined Kenyatta University where he developed his leadership skills.
+He sat for his KCSE and later joined Kenyatta University where he developed his leadership skills.

 He has overcome many odds since he was young and continues to be a strong advocate for Disability rights as a profession.
 In the first year, he was nominated to the legal and constitution affairs of Kenyatta University and later on elected as the first student leader with disability under the new dispensation.
 At the university he was the Best Special Needs Education student and awarded during the first ever academic week.
 He founded sports for persons with disabilities at the university level.
 This is a great legacy since persons with disabilities were not being involved in any sport.
 During his time in campus, he became a columnist with the Kenyatta University newsletter.
 On a sunny day at the university cultural festivals, Mugambi started his music career.

 Around this time, Paul partnered with his producer -MD - to establish an FM station known as "Comrade FM" within the campus.
 They utilized locally assembled equipment to achieve the feat.

 Among his other achievements at KU includes his policy influence that lead to the entrenchment of affirmative action enabling PWDs with C+ to join higher learning institution from 2010.
 He also began to mentor the youth and women with disabilities in to leadership.
 He linked himself with the disability network in the country.
 He became one of the reform agitators in the disability movement through demanding for youth and women with disabilities participation.